 In general, you should draw at the same angle to your subject.
 If you draw from life, set up an easel at 90 degrees.
 If you draw from references, lay your photo next to your paper and tilt your drawing board at 30-55 degrees.

 Of course, it’s all about personal choice and comfort.
 It’s not a rule, it’s a guideline.
-Only practice will inform you which is best for you.
+Only practice will inform you which is best.
 That said, let me explain why you must find the best angle for drawing that suits you, and what can go wrong.
+Let’s start.

 What’s The Best Angle for Sketching?
 Flat or Tilted?